 You’re going out for a training day, what should you practice uphill?

-Noel: I like defining my practice time pretty clear on what the goal is for that particular training period.
+Noel: I like defining my practice time pretty clearly on what the goal is for that particular training period.
 Essentially, I like to go and say, practice starting and do nothing else but start.

 Practice holding off somebody just on the hip more so than just straight-line sailing to see how fast you are.
 Essentially the more difficult things.